-Table of Contents
+Table of Contents (Select Your Education Level)

-Beyond that, your resume’s format and content will depend upon how much work experience you have, and how active you are as a student in high school.
+The format and content of your resume depends on how much work experience you have and how active you are as a high-school student.

 What this applicant did

-- GPA (if above 3.0)
+- GPA (only do this if it’s above 3.0)

-- Relevant Coursework (Courses that are pertinent to the specific position you are applying for)
+- Relevant coursework (courses that are pertinent to the specific position you are applying for)

 What you can do